smritisridhar41/Heartrate_Analysis/README.md

 3. Prominent peaks are indicative of heart beats, and the distance between them is near-constant in short signal windows under normal physiological conditions.
 Thus, the regularity, or variance, of inter-peak distance can be used as a discriminating feature between high and low-HR content signal segments.

-REFERENCES:

-Jarchi, D., & Casson, A. J. (2017).
-Description of a database containing wrist PPG signals recorded during physical exercise with both accelerometer and gyroscope measures of motion.
-Data, 2(1), 1.

 Time domain measures:

 beats per minute, BPM